KoellenspergerLab/MeXpose/README.md

 When running from within the WSL distribution, use the command provided for Linux systems above.
 For execution from a PowerShell use the following command.
 Adjust the volume bind mounts according to your directory structure.

 ```
-docker run -it --rm `
+Docker run -it --rm `
   -e DISPLAY=:0 `
   -e LANG=C.UTF-8 `
   -e LC_ALL=C.UTF-8 `